-Figure 1: Social Topology [11], [12]
+Figure 1: Social Topology [3]

-Mol and Law proposed three distinct metaphors of social topologies drawn from their investigation on the spatial properties of anaemia, namely, region, network and fluid [11].
+Mol and Law proposed three distinct metaphors of social topologies drawn from their investigation on the spatial properties of anaemia, namely, region, network and fluid [13].
 The region is a distinct topology in which objects are clustered together and boundaries are drawn around each region cluster.
 Therefore, region is characterized by boundary.
 The network is a topology whereby relative distance is a function of the relationship between components which constitute the network, where complex connection of nodes creates the whole network structure which can be characterized by relationship between the nodes.
 Fluid is a topology whereby "neither boundaries nor relations mark the difference between one place and another.
 Instead, sometimes boundaries come and go, allow leakage or disappear altogether, while relations transform themselves without fracture.
 Sometimes, then, social space behaves like a fluid."
 A fluid world is exactly the description of Taiji in Chinese culture; it is a world of variation without boundaries and transformation without discontinuity.
-Therefore we would like to use the boundary of a nation, Weiqi chess, and Taiji (see Figure 1) as metaphors of the three social topologies [12].
+Therefore we would like to use the boundary of a nation, Weiqi chess, and Taiji (see Figure 1) as metaphors of the three social topologies [3].

-The fluid metaphor of mobility in organizational interactions enabled by modern ICT is thus proposed by Kakihara and Sørensen [13].
-Dearle argues that, as interaction goes with the users, mobility has been regarded as a new paradigm in computing [14].
+The fluid metaphor of mobility in organizational interactions enabled by modern ICT is thus proposed by Kakihara and Sørensen [14].
+Dearle argues that, as interaction goes with the users, mobility has been regarded as a new paradigm in computing [15].
 Society will be marked by mobile, 'Always-on" citizens, government, as well as the transient online communities.
 Organizations nowadays need to take full advantage of modern ICT as well as dealing with the fluidity of the interaction with the mobile society.
-By applying a revised organizational change model, Song and Cornford suggest that the transformation of the connectivity and interactions among actors within and outside the organization, thus causing a fluid work practice, and leading to further dissolution of the organizational boundary [12].
-From the perspective of complexity science, the traditional science labs and research and development boundaries are also dissolving [15].
-Therefore, the necessary conditions for the paradigm shift from manufacturing to service in technology innovation process are
+By applying a revised organizational change model, Song and Cornford suggest that the transformation of the connectivity and interactions among actors within and outside the organization, thus causing a fluid work practice, and leading to further dissolution of the organizational boundary [3].
+From the perspective of complexity science, the traditional science labs and research and development boundaries are also dissolving which leads to the emergence of innovation 2.0 as a new pattern of innovation [4].
+Therefore, the paradigm shift from manufacturing paradigm to service paradigm in technology innovation process is ready.